Analysis: New York AG's private equity probe may have little bite

 Romney, through his lawyer, has said he did not participate in the management fee waiver practice, which Bain adopted after he left the firm in 1999.
 But the candidate’s background has already put an uncomfortable spotlight on the private equity industry, and Schneiderman’s investigation could add to the negative publicity around the industry’s practices.

-Other firms that were subpoenaed by the attorney general’s office in July include KKR & Co LP, TPG Capital LP, Apollo Global Management LLC and Silver Lake Partners LP, a source familiar the matter previously said.
+Other firms that were subpoenaed by the attorney general’s office in July include KKR & Co LP (KKR.N), TPG Capital LP, Apollo Global Management LLC (APO.N) and Silver Lake Partners LP, a source familiar the matter previously said.

 “This is one of the first instances where a state has taken the lead on this kind of large and complex income tax issue,” said Mark Peters, a New York attorney who worked as a senior prosecutor in the New York attorney general’s office under Eliot Spitzer.